YusenFan/private-ml-sdk-CPU-only-/README.md

       ./vmm-cli.py kms remove 0x<kms-pubkey>
       ```

-  - **GPU usage inside containers**
+  - **CPU-only containers**
-    - In the CVM, your Docker Compose should request GPU with the NVIDIA runtime or device requests, for example:
+    - In the CVM, your Docker Compose does not need GPU configuration.
+Example:
       ```yaml
       version: '3.8'
       services:
-        jupyter:
+        app:
           image: <your-image>
-          deploy:
-            resources:
-              reservations:
-                devices:
-                  - driver: nvidia
-                    count: all
-                    capabilities: [gpu]
-          runtime: nvidia
+          # No GPU configuration needed for CPU-only attestation
+          # All attestation is handled through Intel TDX at the CPU level
       ```
-    - At deploy time, choose GPU attachment in VMM:
+    - At deploy time, no GPU flags are needed - the system uses CPU-only attestation via Intel TDX.
-      - Use `--ppcie` to attach ALL GPUs/NVSwitches (best for full-GPU workloads), or
-      - Use `--gpu <slot>` for specific GPUs.

   - **Accessing your app (gateway vs local ports)**
     - If `dstack-gateway` is enabled, prefer the gateway domain rules documented in dstack to access services.